ess-dmsc/nexus-constructor/getting_started.md

 Again, this would need to be moved away from the sample if reflecting a real scenario.
 It may also need to be rotated.
 To add multiple transformations, select "Add rotation" or "Add translation" in the order you want them to be added.

+### Opening and saving file-writer commands

 We now have a very basic example of a beamline instrument visualised in 3D as well as the resulting NeXus file.
-The NeXus Constructor can output to a JSON as well, which is used by the file-writer to aggregate event data and other live-streamed data to the file.

-### Opening and saving file-writer commands

 The constructor can output to a [file-writer command](https://github.com/ess-dmsc/kafka-to-nexus/blob/master/documentation/commands.md) in JSON format, and can also load from these files.
 To save to a JSON file, open the file menu and click "Save to filewriter JSON".
 This will bring up a file dialog in order to save the file.

 To open a JSON file, open the file menu and click "Open from filewriter JSON".
 The constructor will then load in all components and their fields from a given file.